Have you been thinking about adopting a pet, but are concerned that the commitment of pet ownership will be too much to handle?

 It is highly recommended that cat and dog owners use a home air purifier to eliminate this dander, as well as hair and fur that collects around the home.

-The only pets on this list that you would want to consider getting an air purifier are birds and ferrets,.But only if you allow them free range of your home.
-If they stay in a cage, then the dander won’t spread to the furniture, carpets and other surfaces.
+The only pets on this list that you would want to consider getting an air purifier for are birds and ferrets because they emit the most amount of dander.
+And, that is only if you allow them to have free range of your home.
+If those pets stay in a cage, then the dander won’t spread to the furniture, carpets and other surfaces.

 - Pet birds are a colorful addition to your home from an aesthetic standpoint, as well lovely sounding with their chirping